 A Reliability, Availability and Maintainability (RAM) analysis was performed to assess the online availability of the ZR-LNG process.
 To carry out the RAM analysis the unscheduled outages were calculated based on estimated production possible without each equipment item.
-For example, the loss of the gas turbine or recycle compressor would reduce production to 0% (so a 100% reduction in production); but the expander-compressors are provided with JT valves and bypasses which would be expected to allow operation at 50% in the event of an expander-compressor trip.
+For example, the loss of the gas turbine or recycle compressor would reduce production to 0%; but the expander-compressors are provided with JT valves and bypasses which would be expected to allow operation at 50% in the event of an expander-compressor trip.